Rahmah-lab/Bactrocera-dorsalis-parasitoid-transcriptome/README.md

 The set -e option is used to exit immediately if any of the commands return a non-zero status, which helps to detect errors and prevent processing of corrupted data.

 ### 1.7 Mapping reads to reference genome
-This was doen using minimap; Here is the script for the step
+This was done using minimap

 ### 1.8 Feature count
-This was done using HTseq; Here is the link to this step
+This was done using HTseq
+#### Script
+Here is the script for these two steps [script for the step](https://github.com/Rahmah-lab/Fruit-fly-transcriptomics/blob/master/Map_Featurecount.sh)

 ### 1.9 Differential gene expression analysis
-This was done using edgeR; Here is the link to the script
+This was done using edgeR; Here is the link to the script [script for the step](https://github.com/Rahmah-lab/Fruit-fly-transcriptomics/blob/master/DGE%20Analysis.R)